Allyson L. Wilson

 Graduate Lecturer

-Uncertainty, Heuristics & Biases, Normative Messaging, Persuasion, Social Media, Reputation, Social Support
+Uncertainty, Heuristics & Biases, Normative Messaging, Persuasion, Social Media, Reputation, Social Support, Conflict

-Allyson L. Wilson is the Director of Operations at a prominent boutique criminal defense law firm in Northern Virginia.
+Allyson L. Wilson is the Chief Operating Officer at a prominent boutique criminal defense law firm in Northern Virginia.
 With over two decades of invaluable experience in business management, Ms. Wilson has demonstrated her expertise in ensuring smooth and profitable operations by meticulously analyzing efficiencies and workflows, which serves to enhance the client's experience.

-Ms. Wilson's administrative proficiency extends beyond the legal realm, as she has also made significant contributions to the Division of Academic and Student Affairs at NC State University.
+Ms. Wilson's administrative proficiency extends beyond the legal domain, as she has also made significant contributions to the Division of Academic and Student Affairs at NC State University.
 Her responsibilities included training students and staff on crucial university policies and guidelines, while simultaneously providing administrative coordination and supervision across seven units within the division, fostering smooth operations, and promoting collaboration.
-Her analytical acumen was further showcased through her ability to meticulously analyze financial data, enabling her to assist with forecasting and managing a significant state fund budget.
+Her analytical abilities were further showcased through her ability to meticulously analyze financial data, enabling her to assist with forecasting and managing a significant state fund budget.

 Her academic achievements complement her professional expertise, as Ms. Wilson has earned both a bachelor's degree in Legal Communication and a master's degree in Strategic Communication/Public Relations from George Mason University.
 Her exceptional academic performance garnered honors in both programs, highlighting her dedication to excellence.

-Ms. Wilson remains steadfast in her pursuit of knowledge by undertaking a Ph.D. program in Strategic Communication at George Mason University.
-Within her doctoral studies, she has delved into various subdisciplines of Strategic Communication, including uncertainty, heuristics and biases, normative messaging, social media, and social support, solidifying her knowledge in this dynamic field.
+Ms. Wilson remains dedicated to her pursuit of knowledge by undertaking the Ph.D. program in Strategic Communication at George Mason University.
+Within her doctoral studies, she has explored various subdisciplines of Strategic Communication, including uncertainty, heuristics and biases, normative messaging, persuasion, social media, and social support, solidifying her knowledge in this dynamic field.

-One notable display of her research prowess occurred at the 108th National Communication Association Annual Conference in New Orleans.
-Ms. Wilson and her coauthors presented their findings on the application of message framing theory to encourage informed healthcare decisions.
-This achievement further exemplifies her commitment to advancing knowledge in her chosen field.
+One notable research accomplishment is that Ms. Wilson and her coauthors presented their findings on the application of message framing theory to encourage informed healthcare decisions at the 108th National Communication Association Annual Conference in New Orleans.
+This achievement further demonstrates her commitment to advancing knowledge in her chosen field.

 Courses Taught